 Is the Water Bond still on the ballot for 2014?

-Elections Code Section 9040 advises that every "constitutional amendment, bond measure, or other legislative measure submitted to the people by the Legislature shall appear on the ballot of the first statewide election occurring at least 131 days after the adoption of the proposal by the Legislature."
-That means the latest date for a new bond measure to be adopted by the Legislature would be June 26, 2014.
+With regard to timing, Elections Code Section 9040 advises that every "constitutional amendment, bond measure, or other legislative measure submitted to the people by the Legislature shall appear on the ballot of the first statewide election occurring at least 131 days after the adoption of the proposal by the Legislature."
+Generally, that would mean that the latest date for a new bond measure to be adopted by the Legislature would be June 26, 2014.
 However, there is some disagreement as to whether a later date is still possible and the bond would appear as a "supplemental" ballot measure.

 Information on the Assembly water bond process for AB 1331, including links to comment letters on the Assembly Working Group Framework, can be found under the "Water Bond" tab on this web site or directly here: http://awpw.assembly.ca.gov/waterbond

 What is the Bay Delta Conservation Plan or "BDCP"?

 The Bay Delta Conservation Plan (BDCP) process is a stakeholder-driven effort to obtain 50-year endangered species act permits for State Water Project (SWP) operations in the San Francisco Bay/Sacramento-San Joaquin Delta Estuary (Bay Delta) by developing a Habitat Conservation Plan (HCP) under the federal Endangered Species Act and a Natural Community Conservation Plan (NCCP) under the State Natural Community Conservation Planning Act.
 The goal of the BDCP is to provide a long-term solution for achieving the "coequal goals" – balancing water supply reliability while improving ecosystem restoration and protection.